tc39/ecmarkdown/README.md

 ### Top-Level Constructs

-Every Ecmarkdown fragment is a either a **numeric list** or a **paragraph**.
-These two base productions can contain other productions.
+Every Ecmarkdown string is a either a **numeric list**, a **paragraph**, or a **fragment**.
+These base productions can contain other productions.

 **Numeric lists** are written as a series of lines, each starting with `1. `.
 Lines can be indented by multiples of exactly two spaces to indicate nesting.
 To convert a numeric list, use `ecmarkdown.list(stringOfText)` to get back HTML for the list (with root element `<ol>`).

 **Paragraphs** are a single line of text.
 To convert a paragraph, use `ecmarkdown.paragraph(stringOfText)` to get back HTML for the paragraph (with root element `<p>`).

+**Fragments** are also single lines of text, but unlike numeric lists and paragraphs, they are assumed to not contain any HTML.
+Thus, you can pass in `"<x>"` as a fragment, and you'll get back as the output HTML `"&lt;x&gt;"`.

 In the future we will unify these into a single parser that allows multiple paragraphs, multiple lists, and any combination thereof.
 But for now the above is what's fallen out of the work done so far.

 ### Inline Constructs

-Within a paragraph or list item line, the following can be used:
+Within a paragraph, list item line, or fragment, the following can be used:

 **Variables** are written as `_x_` and are translated to `<var>x</var>`.
 Variables cannot contain spaces, but can contain underscores.